This article has been fact checked by an experienced birth injury attorney. Sources of information for the article are listed at the bottom.

 If you have a baby born with cerebral palsy or your disabled child is facing discrimination, you need a lawyer specializing in these particular laws.
 You need legal teams with experience winning similar cases for other families.

-You can start with the state bar association, local community groups supporting disabled children, and anyone you know who has been through a similar experience.
+You can start with the state bar association, local community groups supporting disabled children, and anyone you know who has had a similar experience.

 - Medical liability/Malpractice statutes of limitation.
 (2014, March 20).
 Legislative News, Studies and Analysis | National Conference of State Legislatures.